KampfBallerina/MoreRealisticLaundering/README.md

 MoreRealisticLaundering enhances the in-game money laundering mechanics by introducing more detailed customization and management options for businesses.

+## Known Incompatiblities / Issues
+- Not compatible with most translation mods
+- Not compatible with most mods that modify the Deliveries App
+- Custom app takes long to be visible: Allows other mods to load their custom apps before

+---

 ## Installation
 1. Download the latest release from the [GitHub Releases](https://github.com/user/MoreRealisticLaundering/releases) page.
 2. Extract the `Mods` and `UserData` folders of the ZIP file into your game's directory.